ericmasila/ericmasila/README.md

 - 👋 Hi, I’m @ericmasila
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning fullstack engineering
+- 🌱 I’m currentlY a student at ALX Africa learning Software Engineering
 - 💞️ I’m looking to collaborate on fullstack projects and open source projects
 - 📫 How to reach me via email ericmasila254@gmail.com